 Putting safety first

-The health and safety of the workforce should, of course, be management’s top priority as it considers how to return to the office and bring operations back to some resemblance of normal.
+The health and safety of the workforce should, of course, be management’s top priority when planning returning to the office.
 The safeguarding of all staff’s wellbeing is fundamental, as this will be the key to all companies success following a relaxing of the pandemic restrictions.

 Interestingly, a recent survey from PwC shows that only one in five chief financial officers believed their companies could resume “business as usual” within a month if the crisis ended today.